-3.4 Ownership
+3.3 Ownership

-The Applicant must be the current owner of the property and owned the property at the time of the disaster.
+The Applicant must be the current owner of the property.
 The Program establishes ownership by matching the owner's name on the application with property tax records.
 The Program will conduct third-party data searches to locate and verify all owners with potential interest in the property.
 The Program reserves the right to request additional documentation.

-Applicants with joint ownership of a property must submit a Co-Owner Consent form, signed by all Co-owners, which gives each Co-owner's consent for the affected property if the Applicant qualifies to receive assistance.
+Applicants with joint ownership of a property must submit a Co-Owner Consent form, signed by all Coowners, which gives each Co-owner's consent for the affected property if the Applicant qualifies to receive assistance.
 Co-owners who do not reside in the property as their primary residence do not need to be Co-Applicants as they do not meet the Program's definition of a Household Member.